-THE SOCIALIST

-TRANSFORMATION OF

-CAPITALIST INDUSTRY

-AND COMMERCE IN CHINA
+THE SOCIALIST TRANSFORMATION OF CAPITALIST INDUSTRY AND COMMERCE IN CHINA

 This book gives a brief description of the birth and growth of capitalism in China and the general condition and characteristics of China's national capitalist industry and commerce.
-Later, it explains in detail the policies adopted for their peaceful transformation after founding of the People's Republic of China, including those of "buying off" the national bourgeoisie, of using, restricting and transforming capitalist industry and commerce, and of unity and and unity through struggle It gives a detailed struggle. account of state capitalism as a transitional form through which the capitalist sector of the national economy was gradually converted into the socialist one. and how the re-education and the national remoulding of bourgeoisie was and is still being linked with the transformation of their enterprises.
+Later, it explains in detail the policies adopted for their penceful transformation after the founding of the People's Republie of China, including those of "buying off" the national bourgeoisie, of using, restricting and transforming capitalist industry and commerce, and of unity and struggle and unity through struggle.
+It gives a detailed account of state capitalism as a transitional form through which the capitalist sector of the nutional economy was gradually converted into the socialist one, and how the re-education and remoulding of the national bourgeoisie was and is still be ing linked with the transforms tion of their enterprises.

-The author analyses and discusses the whole question of transforming capitalist industry and commerce from the theoretical point of view, which provides readers with a clear understanding of the policies, progress and achievements of the peaceful transformation of capitalist industry and commerce in China.
+The author analyses and discusses the whole question of transforming capitalist industry and commerce from the theoretical point of view, which provides readers with a clear understanding of the policies, progress and achievements of the peaceful transformation of eapsitalist industry and commerce in China.